capstone-engine/capstone/docs/cs_v6_release_guide.md

 The Alpha release now allows projects to pin-point their build to a specific commit and use the new features, while allowing us to add missing features still on the list for `v6` Gold.

+Some of them are: update and add more architectures (including x86), rework DIET build, improve Auto-Sync with reproducible file generation and quality of life features and more.

 So when the final `v6` release happens, the `Auto-Sync` transformation of Capstone is completely done.
 For `v7` we can then focus on other big features, like [SAIL](https://github.com/rems-project/sail) based disassembler modules or a new API to support VLIW architectures like Hexagon or E2K.